boozallen/sdp-labs/try-it-out/docs/pages/deploy-devops-tools.rst

 Deploy The Devops Tools
 -----------------------

-In this section, you will be deploying all of the DevOps tools that we will be using within this tutorial.
+In this section, you will be deploying all of the DevOps tools that we will be using throughout this tutorial.
 The following table lists each tool that will be used and their general purpose.

-The table below lists all the tools that we will be deploying by the end of this section.

 .. csv-table:: Tools to be Deployed
    :header: "**Tool**", "**Description**"